mjg211/ph2rand/README.md

 ## Example: Two-stage designs

-We demonstrate functionality for two-stage designs, with the approach for single-stage designs being equivalent.
+We demonstrate functionality for two-stage designs, with the approach for single-stage designs being similar.
 First, find a two-stage design from Jung (2008) for the default parameters

 ``` r
 des_jung <- des_two_stage()